 Missouri Advance Directive Form

 A Missouri advance directive allows someone to define their preferred end-of-life treatment options and appoint an agent to oversee their health care if they become incapacitated.
-The completed document will name the health care agent, list the powers that the agent has, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.
+The completed document will name the health care agent, list the powers granted, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.

 Missouri Advance Directive Form

 A Missouri advance directive allows someone to define their preferred end-of-life treatment options and appoint an agent to oversee their health care if they become incapacitated.
-The completed document will name the health care agent, list the powers that the agent has, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.
+The completed document will name the health care agent, list the powers granted, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.

 A Missouri advance directive allows someone to define their preferred end-of-life treatment options and appoint an agent to oversee their health care if they become incapacitated.
-The completed document will name the health care agent, list the powers that the agent has, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.
+The completed document will name the health care agent, list the powers granted, and relay the patient’s wishes regarding life-sustaining treatment while in critical care.

 1. Home »